-If you choose to select one of your fellow members as a potential nominee, the "Nominee Application" is to be completed by the potential nominee, certified by two chapter officers, and forwarded to the Chief Operating Officer or Corporate Secretary at international headquarters before the specified deadline.
+If you choose to select one of your fellow members as a potential nominee, the "Nominee Application" is to be completed by the potential nominee, certified by two chapter officers, and forwarded to the Corporate Secretary at international headquarters before the specified deadline.
 Nominees are notified of their selection prior to the distribution of ballots and must indicate their acceptance of the nomination.
 When all acceptances have been received, the slate is considered finalized.
-If, during the period between acceptance of nomination and the time of election, a nominee becomes in any way ineligible to serve on the International Board of Directors, the Chief Operating Officer or Corporate Secretary at international headquarters must be notified immediately.
+If, during the period between acceptance of nomination and the time of election, a nominee becomes in any way ineligible to serve on the International Board of Directors, the Corporate Secretary at international headquarters must be notified immediately.